What is alternative publication?

 Bibliography on the American Right Re JAZ 7164 .P3 W25 1980 (2 North Reference)

 The directory of British alternative periodicals, 1965-1974 PNZ 6956 .G6 N69(3 North)

-EUREKA is the CSUS library catalog at http://eureka.lib.csus.edu/.
-You can search items in EUREKA by title, author, keyword and Library of Congress Subject Headings.
+OneSearch is the CSUS library catalog, where you can search items by title, author, keyword and Library of Congress Subject Headings.
 The following are the standard subject terms used in the catalog for alternative publications.

 Underground Press Publications Socialist Party (U.S.) -- History -- Sources